 Booming Rental Demand

-- There are over 75 million people between 18 - 34 years old entering the housing market, primarily as renters.
+- Over 76 million people between 18 - 34 years old are entering the housing market, primarily as renters.

 Growing the Economy and Creating Jobs

 - Spending by the nation’s 37 million apartment residents contributes $3 trillion annually to the economy (including $351 billion in taxes), creating 16 million jobs.

 - Operating the nation’s apartment homes contributes $175 billion to the economy each year (including $58 billion in property taxes), creating 341,000 jobs.

 - Apartment construction contributes $150.1 billion to the country’s economy, creating 752,000 jobs.

 - Almost 50 percent of U.S. apartments were built before 1980.
 Renovating and repairing these older properties to preserve more affordable housing contributes $69 billion to the economy annually and creates 340,000 jobs.

 - The U.S. needs to build 4.3 million more apartments by 2035 to meet the demand for rental housing.
 This includes 600,000 units (total apartments) to fill the shortage from underbuilding after the 2008 financial crisis.

 - Underproduction of housing has translated to higher housing costs – resulting in a decline of 4.7 million affordable apartments (monthly rents less than $1,000) from 2015-2020.